 “A discretion does not empower a man to do what he likes merely because he is minded to do so-he must in the exercise of his discretion do, not what he likes, but what he ought.
 In other words, he must, by use of his reason, ascertain and follow the course which reason directs.
 He must act reasonably.”

 Acting under dictation

-This happens where a body entrusted with certain powers of carrying out decisions surrenders such power under the influence of another authority that has not conferred such by under the law.
+This happens when a body entrusted with certain powers of carrying out decisions surrenders such power under the influence of another authority that has not been conferred such as by the law.

 Procedural Impropriety happens to be a ground of judicial review when administrative bodies do something without observing the proper procedure.

 - Breach of rules of natural justice